Enigma Variations (novel)

 Enigma Variations is a 2017 novel by André Aciman.
 It was published in the United States by Farrar, Straus and Giroux.

 Plot

 First Love

-Paolo revisits an Italian island where his family had abandoned their summer home after it burned down.
-When Paolo was 12, his parents had commissioned Nanni to restore some furniture.
-Paolo undertakes an apprenticeship with Nanni, and is interested in him sexually, but at the end of the chapter it is revealed Nanni had had a relationship with Paolo’s father.
+Paul revisits an Italian island where his family had abandoned their summer home after it burned down.
+When Paul was 12, his parents had commissioned Nanni to restore some furniture.
+Paul undertakes an apprenticeship with Nanni, and is interested in him sexually, but at the end of the chapter it is revealed Nanni had had a relationship with Paul’s father.

 Spring Fever

 Paul is living in New York with Maud.
 He spots Maud in a restaurant with another man.
 Later, Paul and Maud attend a dinner party, where the other man, Gabi, is present.
 Paul is jealous, but Maud tells him Gabi is gay and was interested in Paul.
 Paul reveals he is bisexual.

 Manfred

 At Paul's tennis club, he meets Manfred.
 They gradually build up a friendship, but Manfred is reluctant to take things further because he has a boyfriend.